chrisli0629/Bootcamp/15-React/goals.md

 This project will take all your knowledge learned in lectures 1-5 and apply them in a way to push your knowledge of CSS, APIs, props, and components

-	Go to this link and BUILD the tic-tac toe game.
-This is great exercise on passing props and state.

-	Once you feel comfortable with this, then follow the instructions under the tic-tac-toe .md file and make the changes as described to give you a more customized game. - UNDER CONSTRUCTION